UofT-DSI/sql/README.md

 6. Use advanced techniques such as String Manipulation, and NULL Management to manipulate results.

 ## Delivery of Module
 The module will run sychronously three times a week on Zoom.
 The first three days are used as "lectures" and will last a maximum of 3 hours.
 During this time, the Technical Facilitator will introduce the concepts for the week.
 The last two days are used for as optional, asychronous work periods.
 The work periods will also last for up to 3 hours.
-During these two days, an Technical Facilitator or TA will be present on Zoom to assist learners reach the intended learning outcomes.
+During these two days, a Technical Facilitator or Learning Support will be present on Zoom to assist learners reach the intended learning outcomes.

-**Tutorials**: sessions with both TAs will also be offered over Zoom.
+**Tutorials**: sessions with the Learning Support staff will also be offered over Zoom.
 These will take place 30 minutes before and after each session.

 **Pedagogy**: This module will use a dedicated _Etherboard_ for student collaboration.
 The link will be provided in the first class.
 New content will be added by the Technical Facilitator before each session.
 Each session will consist of slides to introduce topics, live coding to demonstrate the topics, and occasional breakout rooms/live polls to reinforce the topics.